OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/media-services/media-services-generate-fmp4-chunks.md

             // Get an uploaded asset.
             var asset = _context.Assets.FirstOrDefault();

-            // Encode and generate hello output using hello "Adaptive Streaming" preset.
+            // Encode and generate the output using the "Adaptive Streaming" preset.
             EncodeToAdaptiveBitrateMP4Set(asset);

             Console.ReadLine();